hondanho/crawle-trix/docs/docs/index.md

 ## Code

-Browsertrix Crawler is free and open source software, with all code available in the [main repository on Github](https://github.com/webrecorder/browsertrix-crawler).
+Crawlertrix is free and open source software, with all code available in the [main repository on Github](https://github.com/webrecorder/browsertrix-crawler).